williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 The Okta Authentication API controls access to the Okta API by creating and controlling Okta session tokens.
 Okta session tokens are one-time tokens issued when the authentication transaction completes successfully.
 Session tokens may be redeemed for a session in Okta's Session API or converted to a session cookie.

-Session tokens are usually for use within Okta, while ID tokens, access tokens, and refresh tokens are for use when accessing third party resources, such as your application.
+Session tokens are for use within Okta, while ID tokens, access tokens, and refresh tokens are usually for accessing third party resources, such as your application.

 The Authentication API is used by the Okta Sign-In Widget as well as the AuthJS library.
 Both AuthJS and the Authentication API are intended for advanced use cases.